okx/okexchain-docs/docs/getting-start/deploy-you-own-okexchain-testnet.md

 exchaind init <your_custom_moniker> --chain-id testchain-1

 # Create a key to hold your validator account
-exchaindcli keys add validator
+exchaincli keys add validator

 # Add that key into the genesis.app_state.accounts array in the genesis file
 # NOTE: this command lets you set the number of coins.
 Make sure this account has some coins
 # with the genesis.app_state.staking.params.bond_denom denom, the default is staking
-exchaind add-genesis-account $(exchaindcli keys show validator -a) 1000000000tokt
+exchaind add-genesis-account $(exchaincli keys show validator -a) 1000000000tokt

 # Generate the transaction that creates your validator
 exchaind gentx --name validator